AhmetZamanis/KaggleStoreSales/ReportPart1.md

   errors all that much.
 This is because our data had strong time effects, so getting model 1 right did most of the job.
-The residuals (decomposed sales) are small in comparison to the model 1 predictions, so adding the predictions from a naive model 2 don’t impact the final predictions too badly.
+The residuals (decomposed sales) are small in comparison to the model 1 predictions, so adding the predictions from a second naive model doesn’t impact the final predictions too badly.

 - Combining model 1 with an ARIMA model increases our errors slightly.
   However, the performance is still fairly close to the linear and